etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 Welcome back!
 If you haven't read Part 1 yet, you can do so [here](https://github.com/CommerceDataService/tutorial-predicting-income/blob/master/predicting_income_with_census_data_pt1.md).

 In Part 1 of this 2-part post, we discussed getting started with machine learning and conducting feature analysis and exploration using a combination of statistical and visual techniques.
-Recall that our objective is to use U.S. Census Bureau demographic and income data to power a command-line application that predicts whether or not the user makes more or less than $50K based on their demographic profile.
+Recall that our objective is to use U.S. Census Bureau demographic and income data to power a command-line application that can guess whether or not the user makes more or less than $50K based on their demographic profile.
 Now that we've completed some initial investigation and have started to identify the information encoded in our dataset, in Part 2 we'll discuss how to transform that data and put it into a machine learning pipeline that can support our application.

-Building a pipeline for machine learning enables us to manage our data flow so that the predictive model we construct can  be used in data product as an engine to create useful new data.
+Building a pipeline for machine learning enables us to manage our data flow so that the predictive model we construct can be used in a data product as an engine to create useful new data.
 Below is a good framework to keep in mind for how our data will flow into and out of the pipeline:

 ![ML Model Pipeline](figures/ml_pipeline.png)